golang-standards/project-layout/README.md

 The directory name for each application should match the name of the executable you want to have (e.g., `/cmd/myapp`).

 Don't put a lot of code in the application directory.
 If you think the code can be imported and used in other projects, then it should live in the `/pkg` directory.
 If the code is not reusable or if you don't want others to reuse it, put that code in the `/internal` directory.
 You'll be surprised what others will do, so be explicit about your intentions!

-It's common to have a small main function that imports and invokes the code from the `/internal` and `/pkg` directories.
+It's common to have a small `main` function that imports and invokes the code from the `/internal` and `/pkg` directories and nothing else.

 ### `/internal`

 Private application and library code.
+This is the code you don't want others importing in their applications or libraries.

 Put your actual application code in the `/internal/app` directory (e.g., `/internal/app/myapp`) and the code shared by those apps in the `/internal/pkg` directory (e.g., `/internal/pkg/myprivlib`).